moroen/IKEA-Tradfri-plugin/README.md

 ```
 ~/$ coap-client -m post -u "Client_identity" -k "GATEWAY-KEY" -e '{"9090":"IDENT"}' "coaps://IP:5684/15011/9063"
 ```
-where GATEWAY-KEY is the security-key located on the bottom of the gateway, IDENT is the desired identifikation-name, and IP the address of the gateway.
+where GATEWAY-KEY is the security-key located on the bottom of the gateway, IDENT is the desired identification name, and IP the address of the gateway.

 A sucessfull call will return the preshared key (PSK) for IDENT:
 ```